shahidullah-khan/molecule-playbook-testing/README.md

-# Ansible 101 - Molecule playbook testing
+# Ansible 101 - Molecule playbook testing.

 > _This example is derived from Chapter 12 of [Ansible for DevOps](https://www.ansiblefordevops.com), version 1.23_